Your Child's Immunizations: Hib Vaccine

 Caring for Your Child After Immunization

 The vaccine may cause mild soreness and redness in the area where the shot was given.
-Depending on your child's age, pain and fever may be treated with acetaminophen or ibuprofen.
-Check with your doctor to see if you can give either medication and to find out the appropriate dose.
+For pain and fever, check with your doctor to see if you can give either acetaminophen or ibuprofen, and to find out the appropriate dose.

 When to Call the Doctor